shadowalker77/EaseItProject/README.md

 }
 ```
  After that, the only thing that you have to do is to extend <b>BinderActivity</b> or <b>BinderFragment</b> instead of default AppCompatActivity or Fragment.

+This library also provides an easy way to use Fragment within Activities.